US Legislation 2026

 Lead Sponsor: Rep Wiliam Bruck (R) (introduced) and numerous co-sponsors

-Support: Safe Haven baby Boxes Inc. Salt Life Global, Right to Life Michigan, Wyandotte Rotary Club
+Support: Safe Haven Baby Boxes Inc. Salt Life Global, Right to Life Michigan, Wyandotte Rotary Club, Newborn Safety Devices for Michigan

 Oppose: Bastard Nation, Adoptees United, Adoptee Rights Law Center, Missouri Open, New York Adoptee Rights Coalition, Texas Adoptee Rights Coalition, Equal Access Oklahoma, Oklahoma Original Birth Certificates for All Adult Adoptee, Michigan Adoptee Rights Coalition, Stop Safe Haven Baby Boxes Now, Saving Our Sisters, National Association of Adoptees, and Parents, Michigan Council for Maternal & Child Health, Michigan Poverty Law Program, Michigan Sheriffs’ Association, Michigan Coalition to End Domestic & Sexual Violence, Family Law Section of SMB, Michigan Association of Fire Fighters, Michigan Association of Chiefs of Police, Michigan Health & Hospital Association